Starting a Claim for Harassment & Stalking

 By its very nature, harassment is incredibly upsetting for the victim, particularly where the harassment has been going on for a long time.
 Dealing with harassment claims quickly and sensitively is therefore very important and that is where we can help.

-In some cases, the harassment will be so serious that we will advise you to speak to the police as well as instructing us, if you have not already done so.
+In some cases, the harassment or stalking will be so serious that we will advise you to speak to the police as well as instructing us, if you have not already done so.

 How do I prove harassment?